 State regulations also have the potential to increase our costs of obtaining electricity.
-Certain states, like California, also have issued or may enact environmental regulations that could materially affect our facilities and electricity costs.
-California has limited GHG emissions from new and existing conventional power plants by imposing regulatory caps and by selling or auctioning the rights to emission allowances.
+Certain states, like California, have issued or may enact environmental regulations that could materially affect our facilities and electricity costs.
+California has limited GHG emissions from new and existing conventional power plants by imposing regulatory caps and by auctioning the rights to emission allowances.
 Washington, Oregon and Massachusetts have issued regulations to implement similar carbon cap and trade programs, and other states are considering proposals to limit carbon emissions through cap and trade programs, carbon pricing programs and other mechanisms.
-Some states limit carbon emissions through the Regional Greenhouse Gas Initiative ("RGGI") cap and trade program.
+Some northeastern states adopted a multi-state program for limiting carbon emissions through the Regional Greenhouse Gas Initiative ("RGGI") cap and trade programs.
 State programs have not had a material adverse effect on our electricity costs to date, but due to the market-driven nature of some of the programs, they could have a material adverse effect on electricity costs in the future.
-Such laws and regulations are also subject to change at any time.